detekoi/minimal-clock-overlay/README.md

 ## Installation

+### Downloading from GitHub
+1. Click the green "Code" button near the top of the page
+2. Select "Download ZIP" from the dropdown menu
+3. Extract the ZIP file to a location on your computer
+4. You'll now have all the necessary files to use the clock overlay

 ### Using Scene Manager (Recommended)
-1. Open `index.html` in your browser to access the Clock Scene Manager
+1. After downloading the files, open `scene-manager.html` in your browser to access the Clock Scene Manager
 2. Create a new clock scene with a meaningful name (e.g., "Gaming Scene Clock")
 3. Copy the generated URL
 4. In OBS Studio, add a new "Browser Source"